 The benchmarks are also affected.
 I’ve got some numbers for you below, but that’s mostly the best you could expect from this thing.

-Successively running the same benchmark leads to lower and lower results, as the hardware heats up and throttles.
+unning the same benchmark leads to lower and lower results, as the hardware heats up and throttles.
 Let it cool, and the scores will jump back.
-For instance, here’s a quick test with Cinebench R15:
+For instance, here’s a quick test with Cinebench R15: uccessively r

 Trying to monitor the frequencies while running Cinebench 11.5 on a cool computer (after a restart) shows an average CPU frequency of about 1.3 GHz, which shows that the CPU doesn’t fully benefit of that advertised Turbo Boost Frequency.

 And then there’s the stress test.